Catching Up on CatchUp: API Quirks

 There’s plenty more to learn and do in this area.
 Some immediate areas I’ll be investigating in the future:

 - Additive APIs.
 Some APIs, like Refind or RSS, only ever show you snapshots of current information.
 There’s no paging, no querying for older data.
-It would be nice to just collect this data over team and store them permanently in the DB.
+It would be nice to just collect this data over time and store them permanently in the DB.

 - The top feature request I get is support for authentication for services.
 I’ve been hesitant to do this, as I worry it’s a slippery slope to becoming a full client.
 That said, it’s something I’m going to explore.
 Some APIs can’t support it (Medium and Slashdot for instance).
 For ones like reddit though, it’s totally doable.
 This adds a new layer of complexity involving tokens, managing login, etc. All of these needs to fit nicely within CatchUp’s plugin architecture as well.